freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/050_Projections_for_Limited_Concepts/+page.md

 <Figure
 imageName={'documentation/Documentation-Limited-Projections-screenshot2.png'}
-caption={'A control for a multivalued property of limited type'}
+caption={'A control for a multi-valued property of limited type'}
 figureNumber={2}
 />